 After the car stopped being used in Florida, it was basically ignored for many years.
 It wasn’t until the 2000s that they decided Ecto-1 deserved to be restored.
 There is a documentary on the Ghostbusters blu-ray as a bonus feature.
 I highly recommend watching it.
 It will give you great insight into the condition the car was in, and how they brought it back to it’s glory.

 Fortunately she is back to the stunning look she had in the movie, and you can see for yourself.
-The Ecto-1 is on display on the Sony Pictures lot.
+The Ecto-1 is on display on the Sony Pictures lot in Los Angeles.
 For me, the Sony tour is worth it alone just to see the Ecto-1.

 If you have any questions or thoughts about Ghostbusters or the filming locations, please share with me in the comment section below.